hoomanfallah97/car-model-identification/README.md

 ## 🧠 Model Architecture

-The model is based on a pretrained convolutional neural network (e.g., ResNet18).
-Transfer learning is used to adapt it for fine-grained car classification.
+The model is based on ResNet-50, a deep convolutional neural network renowned for its performance in image classification tasks.
+By leveraging transfer learning, the pretrained ResNet-50 model is fine-tuned to classify car images into specific models.

 ---